-The veterinary acupuncturist will commonly prescribe herbals to complement acupuncture treatment.
+The veterinary acupuncturist will commonly prescribe herbs to complement acupuncture treatment.
 Herbology is one of the more important modalities used in traditional Chinese Medicine.
 Each herbal medicine prescription is a cocktail of many herbs tailored to the individual patient.
 Herbal formulas date back hundreds to thousands of years and have been anecdotally “tested” on millions of humans.
 Herbals are very safe when used correctly.

 Laser Therapy and Rehabilitation Medicine

-LLLT (Low Level Laser Therapy) is the application of red and near infra-red light over injuries or lesions to improve wound and soft tissue healing, reduce inflammation and give relief for both acute and chronic musculoskeletal and neuropathic pain.
+LLLT (Low-Level Laser Therapy) is the application of red and near infra-red light over injuries or lesions to improve wound and soft tissue healing, reduce inflammation and give relief for both acute and chronic musculoskeletal and neuropathic pain.
 It has been used for many years in human medicine to treat a wide range of pathologies.

-LLLT is used to increase speed, quality, and tensile strength of tissue repair, resolve inflammation, and relieve pain.
+LLLT is used to increase the speed, quality, and tensile strength of tissue repair, resolve inflammation, and relieve pain.

 LLLT can treat: